apache/cordova-docs/docs/en/edge/guide/getting-started/windows-phone-8/index.md

 This guide describes how to set up your development environment for Cordova and run a sample application.
 Note that Cordova used to be called PhoneGap, so some of the sites still use the old PhoneGap name.

+Note: Applications built with Apache Cordova for Windows Phone 8 will only run on Windows Phone 8 devices.
+If you are looking to target both 7.5 AND 8 devices, then you should be using Apache Cordova for Windows Phone 7, which does not have all the new shiny included in IE10, but implements the same APIs.

 1. System Requirements
 ---------------